Perseus14/MNIST/README.md

 ## Results

-A result.txt will be generated which contains the performance metrics.
+A result.txt file will be generated which contains the performance metrics.
 The models folder will contain the saved model files.